Archdiocese of Suva: Auxiliary bishop

+21st century

+According to the most recent census in 2007, 9.1% of the population were Catholic.
+Figures in 2020 stated this had gone down to 7.36%.

 Sex abuse cases

 On 13 July 2020, New Zealand's 1News revealed that of some of the clergy who were accused in 1,300 cases of sexually abusing children in the nation of Fiji were originally from New Zealand before they were transferred.
 The transfer of these priests is the subject of a Royal Commission investigation.
 Dr Murray Heasley from the Network of Survivors in Faith Based Institution told 1News that Fiji was a common place for the New Zealand Catholic Church to transfer accused Catholic clergy.
 Despite Archbishop Peter Loy Chong's statement that there had been no reported cases of clergy abusing children in Fiji, Australian priest Julian Fox, who was later convicted and jailed in 2015 for child sex crimes, had been transferred to Fiji in 1999 after Australian police started an investigation against him.
 It was also proven that the church had knowledge of sex abuse allegations against Fox nine years before he was charged.